 - Loss of support and service from your loved one.
 The court calculates this amount based on the survivor’s relationship with the decedent, net income available for distribution, and replacement value of services provided.
 The court calculates future losses based on the joint life expectancies of the survivor and the deceased, and when minor children are survivors, the court may also look at the length of time until the child becomes an adult.

 - Loss of companionship and protection for a surviving spouse

-- Mental pain and suffering for a surviving spouse, for minor children if there is no spouse, for parents who survive a minor child, and for parents of an adult child without other survivors
+- Mental pain and suffering for a surviving spouse, minor children if there is no spouse, parents who survive a minor child, and parents of an adult child without other survivors

 - Lost parental companionship, instruction, and guidance for minors when there is no surviving spouse

-- Medical expenses including hospitalization, ambulance services, doctor visits, surgeries, etc. for any survivor who paid them
+- Medical expenses, including hospitalization, ambulance services, doctors’ visits, surgeries, etc. for any survivor who paid them

 - Burial and funeral expenses for any survivor who paid them

-In some situations, the court might award compensation to the estate of the deceased.
-The estate may recover the following damages:
+In some situations, the court might award compensation to the deceased’s estate for damages such as:

 - Lost wages from the date of injury to the date of death

 - Loss of prospective net accumulations of an estate when there is a surviving spouse or blood relative